History of the United Kingdom: Victorian era

-Victoria ascended the throne in 1837 at age 18.
+Queen Victoria ascended the throne in 1837, aged 18.
 Her long reign until 1901 saw Britain reach the zenith of its economic and political power.
-Exciting new technologies such as steam ships, railways, photography, and telegraphs appeared, making the world much faster-paced.
-Britain again remained mostly inactive in Continental politics, and it was not affected by the wave of revolutions in 1848.
+Exciting new technologies such as steam ships, railways, photography, and telegraphs appeared, making the world faster-paced.
+Britain remained mostly inactive in Continental politics, and it was not affected by the wave of revolutions in 1848.
 The Victorian era saw the fleshing out of the second British Empire.
-Scholars debate whether the Victorian period—as defined by a variety of sensibilities and political concerns that have come to be associated with the Victorians—actually begins with her coronation or the earlier passage of the Reform Act 1832.
-The era was preceded by the Georgian era and succeeded by the Edwardian period.
+The era was preceded by the Georgian era and succeeded by the Edwardian era.

-Historians like Bernard Porter have characterized the mid-Victorian era, (1850–1870) as Britain's 'Golden Years.'.
+Historians like Bernard Porter have characterised the mid-Victorian era, (1850–1870) as Britain's 'Golden Years'.
 There was peace and prosperity, as the national income per person grew by half.
-Much of the prosperity was due to the increasing industrialization, especially in textiles and machinery, as well as to the worldwide network of trade and engineering that produce profits for British merchants and experts from across the globe.
-There was peace abroad (apart from the short Crimean war, 1854–1856), and social peace at home.
+Much of the prosperity was due to the increasing industrialisation, especially in textiles and machinery, as well as to the worldwide network of trade and engineering that produce profits for British merchants and experts from across the globe.
+There was peace abroad, and social peace at home.
 Reforms in industrial conditions were set by Parliament.
-For example, in 1842, the nation was scandalized by the use of children in coal mines.
-The Mines Act of 1842 banned employment of girls and boys under ten years old from working underground in coal mines.
-Opposition to the new order melted away, says Porter.
+The Mines and Collieries Act 1842 banned employment of girls and boys under ten years old from working underground in coal mines.
 The Chartist movement, peaked as a democratic movement among the working class in 1848; its leaders moved to other pursuits, such as trade unions and cooperative societies.
 The working class ignored foreign agitators like Karl Marx in their midst, and joined in celebrating the new prosperity.
-Employers typically were paternalistic, and generally recognized the trade unions.
+Employers typically were paternalistic, and generally recognised the trade unions.
 Companies provided their employees with welfare services ranging from housing, schools and churches, to libraries, baths, and gymnasia.
 Middle-class reformers did their best to assist the working classes aspire to middle-class norms of 'respectability.'